 1.7 Simple Deductive Proof

-1. The Difference Between Symbols = and $\equiv$
+1. The Difference Between Symbols $=$ and $\equiv$

 Consider the relation $3x = 6$.
 It holds only for a particular value $x=2$.
 This is an Equation.

 Consider the relation $2(x+3) \equiv 2x+6$.
-It holds for any value of x.
+It holds for any value of $x$.
 This is an Identity.

 The symbol $\equiv$ emphasizes this "stronger" relation.

-Example: It is easy to check that $\frac{1}{4} + \frac{1}{12} = \frac{1}{3}$.
+Example: It is easy to check that $\dfrac{1}{4} + \dfrac{1}{12} = \dfrac{1}{3}$.
 This is a specific instance of the general identity:

 2. Proof of an Equality (or Identity)